 Leaked images and videos

 This is where we'll post leaked photos and video of the iPhone 8 and its components that we are able to dig up, as well as concept illustrations created by designers who are not affiliated with Apple.
+You may have already spotted a few dotted throughout this article to illustrate particular rumours, too.

 These renders of the iPhone 8 design posted on the Chinese social network Weibo (you'll need to log into the site to see the link) were spotted on 24 May by 9to5Mac.
 They show the two most widely predicted and striking design changes: the vertically configured twin camera lenses, and the fingerprint sensor on the back of the device; you can also see a near-edge-to-edge display with almost non-existent left and right bezels.